israelmitolu/Practical-Faith/README.md

 ## 🌟 About

 Daily Biblical Confessions is a beautiful web application designed to strengthen your faith through the power of God's Word.
-This app provides daily biblical confessions and affirmations based on God's promises, helping you speak life and truth into your daily walk with Christ.
+This app provides daily biblical confessions and affirmations based on God's promises, helping you speak life and truth into your daily life.

 ## ✨ Features